JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 Part A - What is the goal?
 ======
-1. The aim is to build [artificial general intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence).
+1. The aim is to contribute to the field of [artificial general intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence).

 2. Machine learning often concerns [constraining algorithms with respect to biological examples](https://deepmind.com/research/publications/neuroscience-inspired-artificial-intelligence/).